Rare-event detection in a backward-facing-step flow using live optical-flow velocimetry: observation of an upstream jet burst: Determining a rare and extreme event in the BFS flow

 To detect rare events in the BFS flow, preliminary studies were needed to define appropriate detection criteria.
 Long-duration observations were thus carried out, during which time series of local quantities were measured and recorded.

 The velocity probes were defined as small square regions of interest (ROIs) of $10\times10~px^2$, which could be placed anywhere in the velocity fields and recorded for as long as needed.
 At each time step, the velocity components were spatially averaged within the ROI, yielding local probe signals.
 These probes are particularly useful because they reveal whether intense local events, that may correspond to singular states of the flow, can be found in various regions of the flow.
-As mentioned previously, these times series can be recorded for hours and then be used as a first preliminary evaluation of the possible existence of extreme event in a region of the flow.
+As mentioned previously, these times series can be recorded for hours and then be used as a first preliminary evaluation of the possible existence of extreme events in a region of the flow.
 In contrast to global quantities (e.g., mean velocity or mean kinetic energy), local probes provide finer interrogation of the flow’s dynamics.

 Five velocity probes were defined along an horizontal line at $y/h=0.5$, at streamwise positions ranging from $x/h=2$ to $x/h=10$.
-The reason of the location was to detect events potentially linked to destabilization of the shear layer, the recirculation region, and the reattachment region downstream of the BFS.
+They are numbered from 1 ($x/h=2$) to 5 ($x/h=10$).
+The reason for the choice of positions of the probes was to detect events potentially related to destabilization of the shear layer, the recirculation region, and the reattachment region downstream of the BFS.
 Fig.~\ref{fig:VF_probes} shows the locations of the five velocity probes over an instantaneous velocity magnitude field.

 Live OFV measurements were then carried out and recorded at $Re_h=2100$ for 1.5 hours at 100 Hz, producing approximately $5.4\times10^5$ samples per probe.
 For comparison, storing the raw images would have required $\sim 1.7~TB$ of hard drivespace (for images with 8 bits dynamic range).